abircb/alias/README.md

 # Bash Aliases

-Scripts to create some nifty aliases for your bash shell.
+Scripts to create some nifty aliases for your shell.

 ## Usage (UNIX)